 The Talking Book Library is located inside the Worcester Public Library at 3 Salem Square, Worcester, MA.
 Call us at 508-799-1730 or email us at talkbook@mywpl.org.
 You can also like us on Facebook.
 We have a monthly email list as well that you can request to receive.
 We are open to the public for circulation and computer use, so please come by and say hello!

 Monday-Saturday

-9 - 10:30 a.m.

-11 a.m. - 12:30 p.m.

-1 - 2:30 p.m.

-3 - 4:30 p.m.
+9 – 5:30 p.m.

 Sunday

 12 – 4 p.m.